 A little bit of reorganization will clear a lot of that up!

-Review all the steps and determine if there are some that go together naturally.
+Review all the steps and determine if some go together naturally.
 Then, create new topics for each of the groups.
-Repeat this until you have all the topics you need.
+Repeat this until you have all content has been logically grouped together.

 Step 2: Reorganize the content